 Expecting the next generation, or new board members, to get up to speed without pre-established processes slows everyone’s productivity, drives up costs and jeopardizes the goals you’ve worked so hard to set.
 New board members end up feeling overwhelmed because they are unsure about their roles and responsibilities, and how and where to get started.
 Existing board members and stakeholders wonder why it’s taking so long for new board members to get up to speed, creating mistrust and frustration.

 There is a better way.
 Family offices and boards can use tools and technologies such as the NXTBoard platform to establish an effective and consistent succession plan or orientation process so everyone can continue to work efficiently and effectively towards the Family, or boards’, vision and mission.

 3. The importance of trust

 Today, trust is as valuable a commodity to your organization as the service(s) or product(s) that you provide.
 We are living in an era of consumer mistrust, and those organizations that can build or demonstrate trust to their consumers are the ones that will build loyalty which is critical for long-term success and resilience.

 Like most things, trust starts from the top.
 But at board or executive level we tend to call it accountability.
 Accountability is dependent on transparency – transparency between board, or family members, and transparency of activity to key stakeholders.

-A board portal should provide you with more than just helping your board prepare for its next meeting.
-While the technology can be great for helping make that process much easier, boards and Family Offices should be leveraging board software for so much more including making sure that their organization is prepared for the future, whatever that may hold.
+How can board management software help?
+A board management portal should provide you with more than just helping prepare for the next board meeting.
+While the technology can be great for helping make that process much easier, boards and Family Offices should be leveraging board management software for so much more including making sure that their organization is prepared for the future, whatever that may hold.
 If you’re interested in finding out more from one of our Family Office representatives, contact us.